 - Protein quality and content

-- Polyphenol content along with their associated antioxidant activity.
+- Polyphenol content, along with its associated antioxidant activity.

-Don’t let chia seeds’ small size fool ya!
-They are packed with amazing nutrients that have a wide array of health benefits.
+Don't let chia seeds' small size fool ya!
+They are packed with excellent nutrients with a wide array of health benefits.

 - De Falco, Bruna, Mariana Amato, and Virginia Lanzotti.
 "Chia seeds products: an overview."
 Phytochemistry Reviews 16.4 (2017): 745-760.